Sunday, 3 December 2023

 Amazing stuff?
 The experts deal with the vast universe (or a bit of it).
 The incomprehensible and unimaginable universe.
 How little humanity knows...

 Some people speculate about other worlds, ie "inhabited".
 No info on that.
-If there is another population which has gone down the path of rebellion, would God would have the answer?]
+If there is another population which has gone down the path of rebellion, would God have the answer?
+Why would another world be in rebellion?

 *Footnote: I have added as introduction the critical point made by Jesus at the end to the Roman Governor - “My kingdom does not belong to this world.
 If my kingdom belonged to this world, my followers would be fighting to keep me from being handed over to the Jews.
 But as it is, my kingdom is not from here” (John 18:36, NRSVUE).
 If only powerful figures had always taken Jesus seriously, at the least injustices would not have been(be) in his name or even been avoided.
 I think the above examination shows that Jesus' rule over people has no expression in civil power; Jesus' kingdom is not part of the state; does not correspond to the "Established Church".
 The key is "not".